Child poverty continues to trend down, but key targets not met

 - Child Poverty: Govt was on track to meet reduction ...

-On reducing the percentage of children in poverty after housing costs, the target was 17.6 per cent from 22.8 per cent.
-The 16.3 per cent result was within the sample error of 1.8 per cent.
+The Government did meet its target of reducing the percentage of children in poverty after housing costs from 22.8 per cent to 18.8 per cent, with the 16.3 per cent result outside the sample error of 1.8 per cent.

 The third target was to reduce the percentage of children experiencing material hardship from 13.3 per cent to 10.3 per cent.
-The 11 per cent result was also within the sample error of 1.4 per cent.
+The 11 per cent result was within the sample error of 1.4 per cent.

 Overall 66,500 children had been lifted out of poverty over the time period.